arrow_backAll insights

 4. AI chatbot integration on your website or WhatsApp

-For SA businesses with high WhatsApp traffic, WhatsApp Business API integration is particularly high-value.
-Our AI integration service covers the full implementation.
+For SA businesses with high WhatsApp traffic — which is most consumer-facing businesses — WhatsApp Business API integration is particularly high-value.
+The channel is already where your customers are.

 How to pick your first AI integration

 Step 1: Find your highest-repetition touchpoint.
 What question does your team answer five times per day?
-What process runs the same way every time?
+What process runs the same way every time, regardless of who does it?
+What task would your team happily hand to a very reliable machine?
 That is your first automation candidate.

 Step 2: Measure the baseline first.
 Before you integrate anything, record the current state: how many queries per week, current average response time, current team hours per month, current satisfaction score.
-You cannot measure ROI without a baseline.
+You cannot measure ROI without a baseline, and the baseline is what justifies the next integration.

 Step 3: Run a 90-day pilot on one process.
 Do not attempt to automate six things simultaneously.
 Pick one process, run it for 90 days, measure against the baseline, and make a data-backed decision about what comes next.